In the U.S., there are airport lounges … and then there are Amex Centurion Lounges. It’s really that simple.

 Want to bring a friend or family member?
-You may be in luck – at least with the right card.
+You’re in luck … at least for now.

-Unfortunately, Delta Reserve cardholders will not receive any complimentary guests.
+Delta Reserve cardholders do not currently receive any complimentary guests.

 Wondering what you’ll find at your next Centurion Lounge?
 It depends on which location you visit.

 But all Centurion Lounges offer complimentary drinks and food, Wi-Fi, private workspaces, and comfortable furniture to unwind before your flight.
 And in nearly every regard, it’s all a step above what you’ll get in standard airport lounges – at least in the U.S.